mahimnap/uni_site_scraper/README.md

-Each sprint progressively adds more functionalty till the sprint 9 - which is the final product
+Each sprint progressively adds more functionalty till the sprint 9 branch - which is the final product